 Creating user-friendly justice

 Dr. Sam Muller is the founding director of HiiL (The Hague Institute for Innovation of Law), headquartered in The Netherlands.
-He was named a winner of the 2022 Tällberg-SNF-Eliasson Global Leadership Prize thanks to his work in driving transparency in legal systems and developing ways of increasing access to justice for populations around the world (SDG 16) through innovation.
+He was named a Winner of the 2022 Tällberg-SNF-Eliasson Global Leadership Prize thanks to his work in driving transparency in legal systems and developing ways of increasing access to justice for populations around the world (SDG 16) through innovation.

 Muller is a self-described “justice junkie.”
 He spent his early career in international law working in hot zones like the Gaza Strip, then moved on to work with the Yugoslav Tribunal and the International Criminal Court in the Hague.
 Those experiences left him convinced that justice systems could offer much more value for everyday people seeking fair outcomes in legal matters.